CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

 ### `working_supply`
 !!! description "`LiquidityGaugeV6.working_supply() -> uint256: view`"

     Getter for the working supply.
-This variale represents the sum of all `working_balances` of users who provided liquidity in the gauge.
+This variable represents the sum of all `working_balances` of users who provided liquidity in the gauge.

     Returns: working supply (`uint256`).